gokulteja49/quizapp/README.md

 `node server.js`

 The server will run on http://localhost:5000 (or another port if configured).

 Start the Frontend (React App)

-Open a new terminal and navigate to the frontend directory (if applicable):
+Open a new terminal and navigate to root folder:

 `cd `
 Start the React development server: